Raboro/Flower-Meadow-Generator/README.md

 ---
 ## Run the application

-Just run the following command to start the three docker container: One for the Java Spring Boot backend one for the frontend and one for the Postgresql database:
+Just run the following command to start the three docker container: One for the Java Spring Boot backend one for the HTML, CSS, JS frontend and one for the PostgreSQL database:
 ````bash
 $ docker compose up
 ````